Briqo-org/alphabet-learning-app/README.md

    - **Back Button**: Click the **Back** button to go to the previous letter.

 3. **Listening to Pronunciation**:
-   - Ensure your device’s sound is enabled to hear the text-to-speech pronunciation for each letter and word.
+   - Ensure your device’s sound can hear the text-to-speech pronunciation for each letter and word.

 4. **Exiting the App**:
    - To exit, press the **ESC** key on your keyboard.